sjlva/abc_score/content/home/demo.md

 {{% alert note %}}
 **When to use?**

-At admission in the emergency department, to stratify the in-hospital mortality risk of patients with COVID-19
+At admission in the emergency department, to stratify the in-hospital mortality risk of patients with COVID-19.
 {{% /alert %}}

 {{% alert note %}}
 **How was it developed and validated?**

-Based in a cohort of xxx patients from xx hospitals, from xx cities in Brazil, following strict methodological criteria (TRIPOD checklist and PROBAST).
+Based in a cohort of 5,032 patients from 36 hospitals, from 17 cities in Brazil, as well as a cohort of 474 Spanish patients, following strict methodological criteria. $^{1,2}$
 {{% /alert %}}

 {{% alert note %}}